-Even before you’re hired at MathWorks, you’ll work on a brief project with a manager.
+Even before you’re hired at MathWorks, you’ll work on a design task with a manager.
 We give you enough guidelines on what that presentation could be like.
 I always offer my help and time to an interview candidate to say, “Here’s what we expect.
 You have one week before you come in for the interviews.
 You can use me as a resource to help iterate on your presentation.”
-I always make sure I say at the beginning and end of my email to use me as a resource.
 Someone who sends me their completed presentation a day before the interview vs someone who sends me a draft and asks for my thoughts and questions about it before going ahead with the complete assignment.
 This way, I get to assess this person’s learning ability.
 How would they adjust?
 Would they fit into the culture at MathWorks?
 We end up going back and forth and have a conversation.
 Plus, they also get to see how it would be like working with a manager.
 I see it as a two-way street.
-I’ve hired about 15 people so far, and I’ve always gotten feedback that they’re this is by far the best interview process that they’ve been a part of.
+We do get feedback on our interview process and we do hear that candidates enjoy the interview process as well.

 8. A book you read recently?
 It can be outside design, anything.

 Taming Hal- I think it’s super interesting.
-It’s written by A. Degani, who’s a researcher at an aviation company.
-His younger brother passed away in an airplane accident.
-It was a small aircraft, and he was piloting the aircraft which crashed and he passed away.
-This guy who works at an aviation company started understanding, “why do we always call it a human error.
+Asaf, who worked at an aviation company started understanding, “why do we always call it a human error.
 Maybe it’s a systems error.
 Maybe it’s an interface error.”
 It’s a brilliant book to understand the technology around us and why it’s called a human error.

 9. Design to you is… ?